Skip to main content

 How much is a plumbing permit in New York?

-A plumbing permit for a bathroom remodel usually costs one hundred thirty dollars.
-That covers the first five thousand dollars of plumbing work in a one to three family home.
-Additional costs beyond five thousand dollars add two dollars and sixty cents per thousand.
+A typical bathroom plumbing permit costs one hundred thirty dollars.
+That uses the same alteration formula as the building permit.
+Jobs over five thousand dollars add two dollars sixty cents per extra thousand.

 Do I need a permit to build a deck in New York?